Cost of French Doors

 Ease of Access

 How accessible the area is could also play a role in the total cost of this work.
-This relates to the fact that the easier it is for a labourer the work, generally the quicker the work will be, and this would mean a lower labour cost.
+This relates to the fact that the easier it is for a labourer to work, generally the quicker the work will be, and this would mean a lower labour cost.

 Though this might not be the case if, for example, a company/contractor charges a set labour rate for a job regardless of how long it takes.